WooCommerce Wholesale Prices Plugin Review – Can It Help When Doing Business With B2B / Wholesale & Trade Customers?

 Next up to create a product for both wholesalers and of course standard retailers.

 Setting Up A Product In Conjunction with WooCommerce Wholesale Prices Plugin

-I have created a new user in my test site back end and have attributed them as a wholesale customer.
-In order to reflect the wholesale pricing I have also had to create a product with wholesale pricing.
+I have created a new user on my test site back end and have attributed them to a wholesale customer.
+In order to reflect the wholesale pricing, I have also had to create a product with wholesale pricing.
 So let’s delve into a product page using this wholesale plugin for WooCommerce.

 I will use a product in fact from this site, I add WordPress products I like into my ‘store’ section, so I am going to use the ‘WooCommerce Request A Quote Plugin’ listing, see below for a view of the product archive and product page for a wholesale customer:

 As you can see the RRP is listed as is the ‘wholesale price’ or ‘Your Price’ as well as the percentage discount.
 The View demo text is just me using an external product link in WooCommerce, this would usually say ‘Add To Cart’ or ‘Select Options’ if you’re using a variable product.

 The above images show the minimum order quantity shown when we set the MOQ to 10 in the plugin settings and the next image shows what is displayed to those who order below the MOQ.
 Good to know the customer is made aware there is a minimum order quantity in place.

 So How Was This Enabled In The Product Itself?